Homemade Jumbo Cinnamon Rolls….The Easy Way shows you a completely new cut-and-roll technique making your favorite sweet treat.

 - Using your favorite rolling pin, roll the dough into a large rectangle, approx. 22"wide x 18" tall in size. **If you begin rolling the dough out into the rectangle shape and the dough keeps pulling back each time, let the dough rest for an additional 5-10 minutes.
 Once the dough has fully relaxed, it will roll out much more easily.

-- Spread the softened butter over the surface of dough; sprinkle the dough evenly with cinnamon, and then the sugar.
-Using your palms, lightly press down over the sugar to kind of “adhere” it into the dough a bit.
+- Spread the softened butter over the surface of dough; sprinkle the dough evenly with cinnamon, and then 1 cup sugar.
+Using your palms, lightly press down over the sugar to kind of "adhere" it to the dough a bit.

 To Make the Creamy Cinnamon Roll Icing